neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ***Q: What is the relationship between DNA and nucleotides?***

+***Q: What is the relationship between DNA and RNA?***

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 10 min
+> ⏳ 5 min

 <a id='fasta-files'></a>
-Below are the contents of two sequence files downloaded from GenBank.
+Below are two *FASTA* files downloaded from GenBank.
 "FASTA" is a common file format used to store sequence data.
 The files are very simple; they contain a *header* followed by the sequence.
-Click on the "FASTA" file headers to see the full sequence from the file.
+Click on the file headers to see its contents.

-:::{dropdown} HQ377551.1 Chelonia mydas isolate Satang_4 16S ribosomal RNA gene, partial sequence; mitochondrial GGCCGCGGTATCCTAACCGTGCAAAGGTAGCGTAATCACTTGTCTTTTAAATAAAGACTAGAATGAATGG CCAAACGAGGTTCTACCTGTCTCTTACAAACAATCAGTGAAATTGATCTCCCCGTGCAAAAGCGGGGATA ACACTATAAGACGAGAAGACCCTGTGGAACTTTAAATACAGATCAACTATCATACCCACTCACTCTAAGG ACCTATAACTAATTAGTACTTGACCTATATTTTTGGTTGGGGCGACCTCGGAGTAAAACAAAACCTCCGA AAAAAGAATACACTTCTTAACCTAGACCCACAATTCAAAGTGCCAACGGCAAAATGATCCAATATATTTG ATCAACGAACCAAGCTACCCCAGGGATAACAGCGCAATCCCATCCTAGAGTTCCTATCGACGATGGGGTT TACGACCTCGATGTTGGATCAGGACATCCTGATGGTGCAACCGCTATCAAGGGTTCGTTTGTTCAACGAT TAACAGTCCTACGTGATCTG
+:::{dropdown} HQ377551.1 *Chelonia mydas* isolate Satang_4 16S ribosomal RNA gene, partial sequence; mitochondrial; length 510
+GGCCGCGGTATCCTAACCGTGCAAAGGTAGCGTAATCACTTGTCTTTTAAATAAAGACTAGAATGAATGG
+CCAAACGAGGTTCTACCTGTCTCTTACAAACAATCAGTGAAATTGATCTCCCCGTGCAAAAGCGGGGATA
+ACACTATAAGACGAGAAGACCCTGTGGAACTTTAAATACAGATCAACTATCATACCCACTCACTCTAAGG
+ACCTATAACTAATTAGTACTTGACCTATATTTTTGGTTGGGGCGACCTCGGAGTAAAACAAAACCTCCGA
+AAAAAGAATACACTTCTTAACCTAGACCCACAATTCAAAGTGCCAACGGCAAAATGATCCAATATATTTG
+ATCAACGAACCAAGCTACCCCAGGGATAACAGCGCAATCCCATCCTAGAGTTCCTATCGACGATGGGGTT
+TACGACCTCGATGTTGGATCAGGACATCCTGATGGTGCAACCGCTATCAAGGGTTCGTTTGTTCAACGAT
+TAACAGTCCTACGTGATCTG
 :::

-:::{dropdown} FJ039971.1 Eretmochelys imbricata isolate EI_Atlantic 16S ribosomal RNA gene, partial sequence; mitochondrial GCCTCTAGCAACAACAAGTATTAGAGGTAATGCCTGCCCAGTGACACTGTTAAACGGCCGCGGTATCCTA ACCGTGCAAAGGTAGCGTAATCACTTGTCTTTTAAATAAAGACTAGAATGAATGGCCAAACGAGGTTCCA CCTGTCTCTTACAAACAATCAGTGAAATTGGTCTCCCCGTGCAAAAGCGAGGATAGCACTATAAGACGAG
+:::{dropdown} FJ039971.1 *Eretmochelys imbricata* isolate EI_Atlantic 16S ribosomal RNA gene, partial sequence; mitochondrial; length 560
+GCCTCTAGCAACAACAAGTATTAGAGGTAATGCCTGCCCAGTGACACTGTTAAACGGCCGCGGTATCCTA
+ACCGTGCAAAGGTAGCGTAATCACTTGTCTTTTAAATAAAGACTAGAATGAATGGCCAAACGAGGTTCCA
+CCTGTCTCTTACAAACAATCAGTGAAATTGGTCTCCCCGTGCAAAAGCGAGGATAGCACTATAAGACGAG